merlobranco/ChromeAppTest/README.md

 # ChromeApp Test Web App

-This Web App was required for testing:
+This Web App is required for testing:

 * [MyChromeArduinoBlink Chrome App](https://github.com/merlobranco/MyChromeArduinoBlink)

-This Web App was desployed on an Apache server in order to test it successfully
+This Web App could be deployed on an Apache server in order to test it successfully

 ## Useful Links